Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chiswick has 15 active public transport stops offering a mix of ferry and bus services.
-These stops are served by 10 different routes, together facilitating 5,281 weekly passenger trips.
-Transport access is rated highly, with residents usually situated about 110 meters from the nearest stop.
+These are served by 10 routes, facilitating 5,281 weekly passenger trips in total.
+Transport accessibility is excellent, with residents on average 110 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 84%, while 7% use buses.
+Vehicle ownership averages 0.9 per dwelling, below the regional norm.

 Frequently Asked Questions - Transport